Disney Plus: Everything to know about Disney streaming right now

 Disney's streaming service, Disney Plus, is the entertainment giant's online hub to stream almost everything it produces, including Star Wars, Marvel, Pixar, and all the family-friendly movies and animation from Disney itself, plus programming it acquired by taking over Fox, such as The Simpsons.
 But as swaths of the world are gripped by the new coronavirusand containment measures shutter cinemas and force families to entertain themselves at home, Disney Plus is changing its standard operation procedure.

-Most recently, Onward dropped on Disney Plus Friday.
-Disney released the Pixar movie for online purchase just two weeks after its premiere in theaters earlier this month.
+Onward dropped on Disney Plus Friday after Disney released the Pixar movie for online purchase just two weeks after its premiere in theaters.
 "While we're looking forward to audiences enjoying our films on the big screen again soon, given the current circumstances, we are pleased to release this fun, adventurous film to digital platforms early for audiences to enjoy from the comfort of their homes," director Dan Scanlon and producer Kori Rae said in a statement.

 And Frozen 2 is already available to stream in the US, Canada, the Netherlands, Australia and New Zealand.
 It arrived on the service three months earlier than its original streaming date of June 26, and it came just a few weeks after the movie became available for purchase as download, DVD or Blu-ray in February.
 Releasing Frozen 2 early was meant to surprise "families with some fun and joy during this challenging period," the company said.